Mugilan-Codes/data-structures_and_algorithms/NOTES.md

 - [Algorithms and Data Structures - Full Course for Beginners from Treehouse](https://youtu.be/8hly31xKli0)

+> how to define and implement algorithm?

+- The steps in the algorithm needs to be in a very specific order
+- The steps also needs to be distinct
+- The algorithm should produce a result
+- The algorithm should complete in a finite amount of time

 ## Big O (Upper Bounds of an algorithm)

 > It is the theoretical definition of the complexity of an algorithm as a function of the size.